Monits/static-code-analysis-plugin/README.md

 begin with "http://" or "https://", else it will be considered local) and ``pmdRules`` is a collection of ``String``.

+As of version 1.3, ``ignoreErrors`` decides whether the build is stopped if errors are reported.
+Its default value is ``true`` meaning that it will continue the build regardless of reported errors.

 And that's it!
 As always feel free to contribute in any shape or form, we look forward to your feedback!.